 - In a medium saucepan, whisk together the sugar, water, corn starch, egg yolks, lemon juice and lemon zest.

 Cook over medium to medium-high high, whisking constantly, until thickened.
 It will be thick, slightly thicker than pudding, when warm.
 This can take 10-15 minutes, but don't rush it.
+Once thickened, remove from heat and stir in butter.

 Pour hot filling into the pie crust, set aside and make the meringue.